 - Need to measure lithium in alloys?
 Use Z-902, with extended range to 625 nm to measure Li emission.

-- Just need to add carbon measurements?
-Z-901 CSi is a compact little handheld dedicated ONLY to C and Si in steels, including L-grade stainless.
-The perfect economical tool for XRF operators who only need the occasional carbon measurement.
+- Just need to add carbon and silicon measurements?
+Z-901 CSi is a compact, economical handheld dedicated ONLY to C and Si in steels, including L-grade stainless.
+The perfect fit for XRF operators who only need the occasional carbon measurement.

 SciAps breakthrough LIBS technology is accepted at most every major refinery, and in use worldwide by fabricators, pipeline owner/operators, power plants and other users of carbon steels and L- and H-grade stainless.
 And it delivers microanalysis capability with 100 um laser spot size — even non-destructive tube end analysis.